Mike Waltz: Ambassador to the United Nations (2025–present)

 On May 1, 2025, President Trump nominated Waltz to serve as the next United States Ambassador to the United Nations.
 During his confirmation hearing by the Senate Foreign Relations Committee, Senator Rand Paul attempted to delay the vote, but Democratic senator Jeanne Shaheen voted alongside Senate Republicans to advance Waltz to a full floor vote.
 In the committee hearing, Waltz promised to "Make the UN Great Again."

 On July 24, 2025, the committee approved of Waltz's nomination by a 12–10 vote for a full Senate confirmation vote.
 On September 19, 2025, he was confirmed for the office in a 47–43 vote by the U.S. Senate and was sworn in the following day.
 Waltz took office after presenting his credentials to Secretary-General António Guterres on September 21, 2025.
 On September 29, 2025, Waltz was also confirmed by the Senate as the United States representative to the United Nations General Assembly.

-In October 2025, Waltz condemned the Venezuelan dictatorship under Nicolás Maduro, calling him an "illegitimate leader, convicted in the Southern District of New York".
+In October 2025, Waltz condemned the Venezuelan government under Nicolás Maduro, calling him an "illegitimate leader, convicted in the Southern District of New York".

+In November 2025, Waltz helped secure passage of a United States-backed resolution to authorize an international stabilization force in Gaza.
+He called the resolution "historic and constructive", which included overseeing the borders for demilitarization, safety and security, as well as authorizing a Board of Peace to coordinate the redevelopment of Gaza.

+On January 15, 2026, Waltz addressed the UN Security Council to express his strong support for the demonstrators involved in the 2025–2026 Iranian protests.
+He warned that all options, including military action, remain available to stop what he described as the "slaughter" of protesters.
+On March 11, 2026, Waltz said that Iran's strikes on other Gulf nations during the 2026 Iran war will unite countries against Iran and will ultimately backfire on them.